Commercial Waste Gunnersbury Modern Slavery Statement

 Audit frequency is determined by risk profile; strategic suppliers undergo annual reviews and higher-risk suppliers are audited more frequently.
 Our audit programme is designed to be proportionate, evidence-based and supportive of improvement.
 Where non-compliance is detected, we require corrective action plans and monitor remediation.
 We reserve the right to suspend or terminate relationships where suppliers fail to rectify issues or where exploitative practices are identified.

-Auditor conducting supplier site inspection for commercial waste operations Commercial waste Gunnersbury provides a range of reporting channels for staff, contractors and third parties to raise concerns confidentially and without fear of retaliation.
+Two large commercial rubbish bins placed side by side on a paved pathway in front of a well-maintained green hedge.
+The bin on the left is bright yellow with a smooth, glossy plastic surface and a black lid resting slightly open, revealing a glimpse of dark waste inside.
+The bin on the right is green with a similar smooth finish and a closed flat lid.
+The paved area is clean and appears to be part of a residential or commercial outdoor space, with the hedge providing a tidy background.
+The overall setting suggests a location typical of waste management services offered by Commercial Waste Gunnersbury, serving the local area near Wandsworth or West London, supporting efficient rubbish collection and disposal.
+Commercial waste Gunnersbury provides a range of reporting channels for staff, contractors and third parties to raise concerns confidentially and without fear of retaliation.
 These reporting routes include internal escalation to line managers and an anonymous reporting mechanism operated by our ethics team.
 All reports are investigated promptly, with documented outcomes and follow-up actions to prevent recurrence.
 We treat allegations seriously and ensure that whistleblowers are protected.

 To support the supplier audit and reporting framework, we maintain clear contractual clauses and expectations, training programmes and monitoring tools.
 Key audit and compliance checks include: